Gulf Scholars Program, Certificate (GSP@TAMU-CC)

 1 Semester Credit Hour

-The first part of a multidisciplinary, experiential class that explores the environmental, social, technological, economic, scientific, and political issues facing the Gulf of Mexico.
+The first part of a multidisciplinary, experiential class that explores the environmental, social, technological, economic, scientific, and political issues facing the Gulf.
 Course activities will integrate students’ diverse disciplinary backgrounds and experiences.
 In addition to traditional course delivery modes, the course includes guest speakers, field trips, and service-learning components.

 1 Semester Credit Hour

-The second part of a multidisciplinary, experiential class that explores the environmental, social, technological, economic, scientific, and political issues facing the Gulf of Mexico.
+The second part of a multidisciplinary, experiential class that explores the environmental, social, technological, economic, scientific, and political issues facing the Gulf.
 Course activities will integrate students’ diverse disciplinary backgrounds and experiences.
 In addition to traditional course delivery modes, the course includes guest speakers, field trips, and service-learning components.
 Special emphasis on social responsibility, ethical reasoning, interdisciplinary and integrative learning.

 Prerequisite: GULF 3101.

-The fourth part of a multidisciplinary, experiential class in which students successfully carry out and complete their Gulf Impact Projects (GIP), proposed in GULF 3103.
+The second of a two-part multidisciplinary, experiential course sequence in which students successfully carry out and complete their Gulf Impact Projects (GIP), proposed in GULF 3301.
 Specific activities will be tailored to the particular projects, which can vary depending on the project focus, design, scope and other project-defined characteristics.
+Completion of the courses GULF 3301 and GULF 3302 including the Gulf Impact Project will lead to award of a Gulf Scholars Program Certificate.